Gamify-IT/.github/profile/README.md

 ### Issues

 The [issues repo](https://github.com/Gamify-IT/issues) contains all the issues across the Project.
-Instead of opening issues in the individual repos, they are created here.
+Instead of opening issues in the individual repositories, they are created here.

 ### Landing Page